bhargav265/Language-Detection/README.md

 1. The first Layer has 132 Nodes

 ## Results

 The N-grams approach achieved an average accuracy of ~85% for the test set.
 It was observed that the model misclassified appreciable amount of sentences for which the length was less.
 It couldn't find a match in the language model and made a mistake.

 The deep neural network achieved an accuracy of 99%.
-This shows the high capability of Deep learning.
+This shows the exceptional capability of Deep learning.
 Just by adding 3-4 dense layers remarkable results were obtained.
 But of course, you have to take care of other factors too, viz overfitting, train-test split etc...

 ## Conclusion

+By comparing the two approaches, we conclude that deep neural network surpasses the N-gram approach for language detection in almost all aspects.
+With a decent GPU you could train the net in a short time and see the magic it does.

+For the N-gram approach, maybe including the unigrams too may help in correctly classifying even the short sentences in the data.

 ## References